tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 - More compact encodings, omitting unnecessary values.
-- A template-based specialization mechanism that allows for the creation of application specific versions of TLS that omit unnecessary valuses.
+- A template-based specialization mechanism that allows for the creation of application specific versions of TLS that omit unnecessary values.

 For the common (EC)DHE handshake with pre-established certificates, cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
 For a PSK handshake, the overhead is 21 bytes.
-Annotated handsdhake transcripts for these cases can be found in {{transcripts}}.
+Annotated handshake transcripts for these cases can be found in {{transcripts}}.

 Because cTLS is semantically equivalent to TLS, it can be viewed either as a related protocol or as a compression mechanism.
 Specifically, it